 What are signs and symptoms of ear infection?

 Your child may have an ear infection if she:

 Some ear infections clear up without treatment within a few days.
-Others require antibiotics.
-Providers usually treat babies under 6 months of age with antibiotics.
+Severe infections and infections in young babies may require antibiotics.
 If the child is older and has mild symptoms, the provider may suggest waiting a few days before starting antibiotics to see if the infection clears up by itself.